| Practice the rhythms

 on memorizing a pattern, try to use your

+EAR.
 Use the most basic

 accompaniment—boom chuck—which